a7med233/Dating_App/admin/README.md

    VITE_NODE_ENV=development
    ```

-   **Note**: The IP address `192.168.1.100` is configured for your current WiFi network.
-If your IP changes, update this value.
+   **Note**: The API is now configured to use the production domain.
+For local development, you can override this in `env.local`.

 ## Development